zapabob/ROCm/docs/understand/installing_linux.md

   the required packages
 - Installing multiple ROCm releases simultaneously on a system
-- Automating updating local repository information through enhanced functionality of the amdgpu-install script
+- Automating updating local repository information through enhanced functionality of the `amdgpu-install` script
 - Performing post-install checks to verify whether the installation was completed successfully
 - Upgrading the installed ROCm release
-- Uninstalling the installed single-version or multiversion ROCm releases
+- Uninstalling the installed single-version or multi-version ROCm releases

 ```{tip}
 The installer script is provided for convenience.
 It doesn't do anything the